 The Saturday market is much busier, with market traders shouting loudly to sell their goods, especially right before closing time.
 It’s full of vegetables, fruit, flowers, fish, meat and more.

-I love both market days, each has their own atmosphere, but the Friday flower market is probably my favourite.
+I love both market days, each has its own atmosphere, but the Friday flower market is probably my favourite.
 It takes place at the foot of the Onze Lieve Vrouwetoren (Tower of Our Lady), one of the tallest church towers in Holland.
 The church that belonged to the tower was destroyed long ago.

 In winter, there are only a few flower stalls, but there is always plenty of choices.
 I always pick up a bunch of fresh flowers for the weekend.